PKWare: Shift toward data protection (2009–2015)

 A new ownership group including company management, Novacap Technologies, and Maranon Capital acquired PKWARE in 2009.
-The company's new CEO, V. Miller Newton, steered the company toward an increased focus on its encryption products, in response to growing concerns about data security among PKWARE's customers in industries such as healthcare and government.
+The company's new CEO, V. Miller Newton, steered the company toward an increased focus on its encryption products in response to growing concerns about data security among PKWARE's customers in industries such as healthcare and government.

 In 2012, PKWARE released Viivo, a cloud storage encryption product to help customers secure data stored on Dropbox and other cloud storage services.
 Viivo received attention for having been developed outside of traditional methods in an effort toward "disruptive innovation" in the emerging cloud security market.

 Developing and purchasing expanded capabilities (2016–present)

 PKWARE released Smartcrypt, a data protection platform combining encryption, data discovery, and encryption key management, in 2016.
 In 2018, PKWARE added Data Classification with Data Redaction to support PCI DSS compliance added one year later in 2019.

-PKWARE was then purchased by Thompson Street Capital Partners in May 2020.
+PKWARE was purchased by Thompson Street Capital Partners in May 2020.
 After acquiring Dataguise in November 2020, the companies were merged under the single PKWARE name.
 Products from both legacy companies were renamed according to the new PK branding structure and the combined company received new branding to support the changes.
 These expanded capabilities enable PKWARE to offer data protection for structured data, unstructured data and semi-structured data.